The Challenge of Dealing with Strong Emotions

 Great leaders are honest with themselves and others, rather than denying their mistakes.
-They are interested to see behaviours in themselves that are not working and they are courageous enough to admit it.
+They are interested, even excited, to see behaviours in themselves that are not working and they are courageous enough to admit it.
 Instead of justifying, ignoring and denying actions that hold them back from deeper insight and wiser choices, they want to understand where, how and why they’re falling short on their values and aspirations.

 Psychologist Susan David conducted a survey of more than 70 000 people and found that ‘a third of us either judge ourselves for having so-called “bad emotions”, like sadness, anger or even grief, or we actively try to push aside these feelings.’
 Our two most common avoidance techniques are numbing and denial.
 While avoidance may give us an immediate reward, it’s very damaging to our long-term mental and emotional wellbeing, as well as our psychological flexibility.